 In addition to this operating manual, the following items should be included with the robot:

+Your system may also include other optional accessories.
 If any of the above items are missing, please contact the supplier.

 3 Connector and Switch Locations